lostbean/acpex/NEXT_STEPS.md

 ## 1. Implement Full Protocol Logic

-The foundational OTP structure is in place, but the logic to route all protocol messages to the user's behaviour callbacks is incomplete.
+The foundational OTP structure is in place, with complete routing logic for all protocol messages.

 - **Action:**
   - [x] In `ACPex.Protocol.Connection`, implement the dispatching logic for connection-level requests (e.g., `initialize`, `authenticate`) to the handler module.
-  - [ ] In `ACPex.Protocol.Session`, implement the full routing logic to dispatch all
-    session-level messages (`session/prompt`, `session/cancel`, `fs/read_text_file`,
-    etc.) to the correct callbacks on the handler module.
+  - [x] In `ACPex.Protocol.Session`, implement the full routing logic to dispatch all session-level messages (`session/prompt`, `session/cancel`, `fs/read_text_file`, etc.) to the correct callbacks on the handler module.
   - [x] Implement proper JSON-RPC error responses for protocol violations, such as